AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-09-sorting-ant-design-tables.md

 title: How to Sort Ant Design Tables in React (the Easy Way)
 description: The Ant Design UI library lets you sort tables by one or more columns, using a sorter prop.
 But the syntax can get quite repetitive.
 Let's fix that!
 keywords: [sort ant design tables]
-tags: [dev, antd, react, frontend]
+categories: [dev, antd, react, frontend]
 comments_id: 53
 is_popular: true
 ---